CICE-Consortium/CICE/doc/source/developer_guide/dg_scripts.rst

 Code Compliance Script
 ----------------------

-The directory **configuration/scripts/tests/QC** contains scripts related to the non bit-for-bit compliance testing described in :ref:`compliance`.
-Any modificaitons to the code compliance script (``cice.t-test.py``) must be validated using the QC validation process.
+The code compliance test validates non bit-for-bit model changes.
+The directory **configuration/scripts/tests/QC** contains scripts related to the compliance testing, and this process is described in :ref:`compliance`.
+This section will describe a set of scripts that test and validate the code compliance process.
+This should be done when the compliance test or compliance test scripts (i.e., ``cice.t-test.py``) are modified.
+Again, this section **documents a validation process for the compliance scripts**; it does not describe to how run the compliance test itself.

 Two scripts have been created to automatically validate the code compliance script.
 These scripts are:

 * ``gen_qc_cases.csh``, which creates the 4 test cases required for validation, builds the executable, and submits to the queue.